Skip to content

 Overview

-A Unitflow model is a UI-facing Effect Service.
+A Unitflow model is an Effect service that encapsulates a component’s business logic.
 It owns state, actions, async work, child models, and lifetime.
 It can depend on other UI models and regular Effect services through layers.
-A View binds the model to the screen at the edge.
+A View binds the model to the screen at the edge, and — for a model it leases itself — owns its lifecycle too: mounting leases it, unmounting releases it.

 Store -> model state